-Branding is a fundamental element of competitive strategy.
-This course will address the strategic importance of branding, provide theories and strategies for building, leveraging, and defending strong brands, and discuss current opportunities and challenges facing brand managers.
-Particular emphasis is placed on understanding the application of these theories and strategies in practice.
-The course will utilize a combination of lectures, readings, cases, and guest speakers along with direct applications of the course content in a term project.
+Branding is a fundamental element of competitive marketing strategy.
+This course addresses the importance of branding, provides strategies and theories for building, leveraging, and defending strong brands.
+Other topics include the current opportunities and challenges brand managers face.
 Prerequisite: MKTG 300.
 Spring.